NBA Trade Rumors: LA Clippers Could Swap Patrick Beverley And Lou Williams For Kyle Lowry

-Though they are currently establishing an impressive performance in the 2020-21 NBA season, the Los Angeles Clippers are still expected to seek major roster upgrades before the 2021 trade deadline.
-With their recent loss against the Eastern Conference title favorites Brooklyn Nets, some people think that the Clippers would be needing more star power around Kawhi Leonard and Paul George in order to have a legitimate chance of capturing their first Larry O’Brien Trophy this year.
-In the past months, they have already been linked to several superstars who are rumored to be available on the trading block, including veteran point guard Kyle Lowry of the Toronto Raptors.
+Though they are currently performing well in the 2020-21 NBA season, the Los Angeles Clippers are still expected to seek major roster upgrades before the 2021 trade deadline.
+With their recent loss against the Eastern Conference title favorites Brooklyn Nets, some people think that the Clippers need more star power around Kawhi Leonard and Paul George in order to have a legitimate chance of capturing their first Larry O’Brien Trophy this year.
+In the past months, they have already been linked to several stars who are rumored to be available on the trading block, including veteran point guard Kyle Lowry of the Toronto Raptors.

 In a recent article, Brett Siegel of NBA Analysis Network proposed a blockbuster trade idea that would enable the Clippers to form a “Big Three” of Lowry, Leonard, and George before the 2021 trade deadline.
 To acquire Lowry, Siegel suggested that the Clippers could offer a package that includes Patrick Beverley and Lou Williams to the Raptors.